 I am a photographer, researcher and educator, currently residing in Cambridgeshire, England.
-After living and studying in South Africa for seventeen years, with a break spent living in Germany, I returned to the UK in 1998 as a freelancer and lecturer based in London.
+After living and studying in South Africa for seventeen years, with a break spent living and working in Germany, I returned to the UK in 1998 as a freelancer and lecturer based in London.

 ACMurphy Photography was established in 1995 as a collective name for my practice, which incorporates a diverse interest in subject matter and media and is produced for research, publication and exhibition outputs.

-Project Field Work:
+Project Field Work

 2015-2018 Natural History Museum, London

 2017 The Field Museum, Chicago, US